A living style guide for misterburton.com.

 Keyboard Navigation

 All interactive elements are fully keyboard accessible.
 Focus indicators use a consistent double-ring pattern (2px black inner, 2px white outer) that provides excellent visibility against both dark and light elements.
-Tab order follows logical reading order, and skip links allow users to bypass repetitive navigation.
+Tab order follows logical reading order, and skip links let people jump past repetitive navigation.

 Key Action